The New York Optimist

 Seared Sea Scallops over red garlic mashers & spinach

-Grass-Fed & Finished Beef Burger served with rosemary roasted reds, market greens,
+Grass-Fed & Finished Beef Burger served with rosemary roasted reds, market greens, tomato,

-mushrooms, caramelized onions, avocado
+onions, avocado

 Grilled Wild Salmon Sandwich